xwmario/Warez/README.md

 - [CracksNow](https://cracksnow.com/) Cracks for Android, Windows, and macOS applications.
 - [Nulled](https://www.nulled.to/) Nulled is a cracking community where you can find links to cracked software
 - [Vestathemes](https://www.vestathemes.com/) Vestathemes is a website for [WordPress](https://www.wordpress.com/) themes and plugins.

+## Cracking
+- [Tuts4You](https://forum.tuts4you.com/) Tuts4You provides cracktros, information and more.
+- [Forum ExeTools](https://forum.exetools.com/) The original oldschool forum to share cracking knowledge.

 ### Adobe CC
 - [Adobe CC 2018](https://www.reddit.com/r/sjain_guides/comments/9g4t2u/adobe_cc_2018_full_indepth_guide_to_installing/) Full in-depth guide to installing and cracking any application (Windows)